University centred training

 QTS Skills Tests

-required to have passed the skills tests before starting the
+(ITT) course is required to have passed the QTS skills

 Once you have submitted your application to us,